halobase/ai/README.md

 We are going to provide two driver implementations using FastAPI with [msgpack](https://msgpack.org/) for docarray (de)serialization, and gRPC with its [protobuf](https://protobuf.dev) toolchain.
 Both are placed in subdirectory - [drivers](./xooai/drivers/).

-To use xooai with the gRPC driver for example.
+To use xooai with the gRPC driver for example, run

 ```bash
 pip install xooai[grpc]